Jazz Piano Improvisation: Build Great Licks

-That’s why when you learn a great jazz lick it can really become a vehicle for really learning a lot about improvisation as a whole.
+That’s why when you learn a great jazz lick it can really become a vehicle for really learning a lot about jazz piano improvisation as a whole.

 Have fun learning the major seventh lick above.
 Always remember that every new lick you learn has the capability of being an infinite amount of new ideas.

 Did you enjoy the lesson above?
 Please leave a comment and share. 🙂